 openSUSE Leap is Rock Solid

-The release cycle of openSUSE Leap versions is around one year and get extended support for up to 2 years before finally achieve End-of-Life.
+The release cycle of openSUSE Leap versions is around one year, and get extended support for up to 2 years before finally achieving End-of-Life.

 openSUSE Tumbleweed for Power Users

 That means more chances to experience and test new things or applications.
 But any rolling release runs the risk of breaking after an update.
 That is the price you pay for up-to-date, cutting-edge software.